 ENSURING (AND TRACKING) LABOR PRODUCTIVITY

 Another challenge remote construction managers face is tracking their workforce’s productivity.
-Unfortunately, some workers take advantage of the situation and slack off (or worse, commit time theft through practices like buddy punching) when they know on-site management has been scaled back.
-Remote managers need to address this.
-If they don’t, inefficiencies can turn into cost overruns.
+Unfortunately, some remote teams take advantage of the situation and slack off (or worse, commit time theft through practices like buddy punching) when they know on-site management has been scaled back.
+Remote managers need to address this with the utmost urgency because work-life balance is a two-way street.
+Remote teams need to fulfill their time allotments effectively; If they don’t, inefficiencies can turn into cost overruns.

-Even when workers are hitting their productivity goals, however, tracking and attributing those efforts remotely isn’t easy without the correct tools and software in place (more on this shortly).
+Even when team members are hitting their productivity goals, tracking and attributing those efforts remotely isn’t easy without the correct tools and software in place (more on this shortly).

 KEEPING EVERYONE ORGANIZED

-When construction management professionals are working in the same office, keeping documents and important records organized is much easier than when people are working remotely.
+When construction management professionals are working in the same office, staying on the same page and keeping documents and important records organized is much easier than when people are leading remote teams.

 Many construction companies without the proper systems in place have found themselves struggling in this regard.
 Emailing spreadsheets and word processing documents back and forth simply doesn’t cut it given the complexity of data in the construction industry.